The Neighbourhood: Formation and I Love You. (2011–2013)

 The Neighbourhood was formed in August 2011 by the singer Jesse Rutherford, guitarists Zachary Abels and Jeremiah Freedman, bass guitarist Michael Margott and drummer Bryan "Olivver" Sammis.
-The members of The Neighbourhood chose the British spelling of "neighbourhood" on the advice of their manager, in order to distinguish themselves from a band already using the American spelling, hence the song names also using the British spelling.
+The members of the Neighbourhood chose the British spelling of "neighbourhood" on the advice of their manager, in order to distinguish themselves from a band already using the American spelling; hence, their song names also use the British spelling.

 In early 2012, the Neighbourhood released "Female Robbery" and "Sweater Weather".
 In May 2012, the band unveiled their debut self-released extended play titled I'm Sorry... for free download, produced by Justyn Pilbrow.
 In December 2012, the Neighbourhood released their second EP, Thank You,.

 The band performed at Coachella in 2013, anticipating their debut album I Love You., which was premiered on April 16, 2013, via Rolling Stone and officially released on April 23, 2013, via Columbia Records.
 It debuted at number 39 on the US Billboard 200 albums chart, selling 9,000 units in its first week.
 It was preceded by the lead single "Sweater Weather", which music video was released on March 5, 2013.
 They made their first televised performance of the song on June 27, 2013, at Jimmy Kimmel Live.
 "Sweater Weather" topped the charts in early June 2013, reaching number one on Billboard Alternative Songs chart and breaking the top ten on Billboard Heatseekers Songs chart.

 The band went on tour opening for Imagine Dragons in July and September 2013.
 The Neighbourhood also made two appearances in Eastern Canada during the summer of 2013.
-They played as one of the headliners of Toronto's Edgefest on July 31, 2013, and then a few days later played at Canada's largest music festival, Osheaga, in Montreal on August 4.
+They played as one of the headliners of Toronto, Canada's Edgefest on July 31, 2013, and then a few days later played at Canada's largest music festival, Osheaga, in Montreal on August 4.
 The Neighbourhood performed at Atlanta's Music Midtown on September 21, 2013.